crash1115/5e-training/README.md

 ### Unsupported Modules
 - Obsidian (no plans to support at this time)

-# Got Questions?
+## Got Questions?
 Find a Bug?
-Contact me on Discord (CRASH1115#2944).
+Contact me on Discord (CRASH1115#2944) to chat, or create an issue right here on GitHub.

-# Attributions and Special Thanks
+## Attributions and Special Thanks
 - Thanks to platypus_pi for help with English localization

-# License
+## License
 - This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
 - This work is licensed under the [Foundry Virtual Tabletop EULA - Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).